Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Set up the files you need

-The final OTU table is generated using R. To make things easier I recommend saving all the necessary files in one folder, otherwise you can hardcode the locations in the R file.

-`seqID_to_otu.tsv` and `sintax_OTUs.tsv` from `5_laca`

-`taxonomy.tsv` from the EMU database you used for the taxonomy assignments

-Make a folder of all of the EMU read assignments (*_read-assignment-distributions.tsv) and a folder of all the sintax outputs.

-Prepare a csv that lists each sample ID (library-barcode 1-1) and whether or not it is gnotobiotic (T or F), in the format shown below.
+The final OTU table is generated using `generate_consensus_table.R`, but to simplify things there is a shell command `generate_consensus.sh` that simplifies things.
+If the pipeline has been run to this point then all of the files should be in the proper location and the command will handle everything.
+You do need to prepare a csv that lists each sample ID (library-barcode 1-1) and whether or not it is gnotobiotic (T or F), in the format shown below.
+This file path should be saved in the config.txt file.

 ```
 barcode,gnotobiotic
 1-1,T
 1-2,T
+1-3,F
 ```

-if you're using a SynCom then prepare another file that lists the species name with taxid for each member (the names must be in the same format as the Emu database).
+If you're using a SynCom then prepare another file that lists the species name with taxid for each member (the names must be in the same format as the Emu database).

 ```
 species